Alaska 1964 Earthquake Stories -

 It was my husband's birthday and I was cooking and had just placed his cake on the table.
 All of a sudden, things started shaking.
 The doors of …

-This picture shows the huge concrete slabs that fell off the JC Penney building and came crashing down on the street below, crushing cars.
+This picture shows the huge concrete slabs that fell off the JC Penney building and came crashing down on the street below, crushing cars and trapping people.

 Alaska 1964 Earthquake Stories